Aliya66/Studies/AAB_test_mobile_app/Read_me_AAB_test.md

+# Analysis of user behavior in a mobile application
 We need to check how changing the font in the app will affect the conversion of clicks into purchases.
 For this purpose, two control (A-A) and one experimental (B) groups were created.

 For each group were defined: